drewwalton19216801/cube3d/README.md

 To pause/resume the program, press the `p` key during program operation.

+## Quitting

+To quit the program, press the `q` key during program operation.

 ## How It Works
 * **3D Transformations:** Applies rotation matrices to simulate cube rotation around the X and Y axes.
 * **Rasterization:** Converts 3D triangles into pixels on the 2D screen.